caseyanderson/physcpu1/_pages/syllabus.markdown

 ### Required Materials

-Note: If you are not in the US please email me and let me know where you are so I can help you find materials

 * Laptop (Mac or PC)
 * [Adafruit HUZZAH32 – ESP32 Feather Board](https://www.adafruit.com/product/3591)
 * [USB Micro-B](https://www.adafruit.com/product/592) **note** you may need a USB-C adaptor as well